zeibura/github-onboarding/vscode_client_2/README.md

 ### Send a Message to an Existing User

-1. Create a new file in your VS Code workspace with the extension .txt.
+1. Create a new file in your VS Code workspace using a file with the extension .txt.
 2. Write your message in the file
 **NOTE** Your message cannot be longer than 80 characters.
 3. Save the file